 The Tides Inn has been known for generations as the Northern Neck’s flagship resort in Irvington.
 Relax with a spa treatment and then enjoy local culinary offerings, probably involving oysters!
 Or, stay at the Hope & Glory Inn and sip wine from its vineyard, The Dog & Oyster.

-Get breakfast or lunch at The Local or ask for a boxed lunch to picnic.
 For nearby history, visit The Steamboat Era Museum and Historic Christ Church, which dates from 1735.
 A beautifully-restored colonial-era building, the church is accompanied by an interactive visitors center that interprets the story of Historic Christ Church and shares the ongoing archaeology and research currently underway.
 A short drive west of Kilmarnock on Route 3 at Lancaster Court House is the Mary Ball Washington Museum and Library.
 A genealogical treasure trove nestled in a designated Virginia Historic District, the complex of buildings and grounds, including the Old Jail c.
 1819, is open to the public for tours.The next night, stay at the Kilmarnock Inn, Back INN Time or Flowering Fields, and walk the small town, whose streets are lined with specialty shops.
-Northern Neck Burger Company has popular informal dining in the main shopping district, or return to Irvington to Trick Dog Bar and Bistro.
+Return to Irvington to Trick Dog Bar and Bistro.
 For oyster lovers, enjoy Virginia oysters with a view of the Rappahannock River at Willaby’s Cafe at the foot of the Norris Bridge in White Stone!